Featured image of Who Will Recycle Your 3D Print Waste? We Found 9 Services to Send Your Scraps To Source: Auburn University

 Two recent 3D printed plastic recycling programs are making a dent in the amount of printing scrap that ends up in landfills (Source: Refactory and 3D Printing Waste)

-You could buy a recycling setup and filament extruder for your home or an industrial one for your business and turn your scraps into new filaments.
+If you don’t have an industrial facility near you, you could take matters into your own hands and buy a recycling setup and filament extruder for your home or an industrial one for your business and turn your scraps into new filaments yourself.
 But if you’re simply not printing enough volume to make the equipment investment worthwhile or you do not have the resources to take recycling in-house, there’s another way: 3D print recycling services.

 Our guide mostly focuses on filament recycling since resin and powder recycling — with a few notable exceptions — are currently unavailable.